=276QS World University Rankings

 The University of Milan offers a guidance service to help future students with their study options through group presentations and individual interviews.

-Current students are provided with individual psychological support services as well as careers advice by offering internships, interviews with companies, and advertising vacancies on the curriculum database.
+Current students are provided with individual psychological support services as well as careers advice and support.

 Student life